ang-ferriz/Tableau_Public_Workshop/README.md

 - [Sets for Top N and Others](https://help.tableau.com/current/pro/desktop/en-us/sortgroup_sets_topn.htm)

-:fire: I encourage you continue practising with this little challenge :fire:: Try to reproduce the image below.
+:fire: I encourage you continue practising with this little challenge: Try to reproduce the image below. :fire:

  Hint: build the graphs for the other two pollutants (PM2,5 and PM10), add a text block to the dashboard and the bar plot comparing China (where the pandemic hit first) and Italy.